2,000 in attendance for Ball State’s first in person graduation since ’19

 “I didn’t really think it was gonna happen… I waited a really long time to buy my tickets to come here because I was scared that it was gonna be canceled from the pandemic, not even thinking about the weather,” Class of 2021 Graduate in Applied Behavioral Analysis Tara Sundy said.
 “Crossing that stage, knowing all we’ve had to overcome to get here… it definitely made all of it worth it.”

-Her family traveled from across the country to be here – her fiancé, a member of the military were determined to not let anything prevent them from seeing this special moment.
+Her family travelled from across the country to be here – her fiancé, a member of the military were determined to not let anything prevent them from seeing this special moment.

-When it comes to the class of 2020, they’ll have to wait even longer yet to walk across the stage.
-Their in-person ceremony is scheduled for next weekend.
+When it comes to class of 2020, they’ll have to wait even longer yet to walk across the stage.
+Their in person ceremony is scheduled for next weekend.